Ontario Highway 16: Initial designation

 By mid-1923, the route was paved through Spencerville and North Gower, and work was underway to pave it within Manotick.

 Until the summer of 1925, Ontario highways were named rather than numbered.
 When route numbering was introduced, the Prescott Highway became Provincial Highway 16.

-That year also saw it paved through Kemptville to the Rideau River, as well as beyond North Gower in to Ottawa.
-This left gaps in the pavement south of Kemptville (except through Spencerville), and from the Rideau River to the village of North Gower.
+That year also saw paving completed through Kemptville to the Rideau River, as well as beyond North Gower in to Ottawa.
+This left unpaved segments south of Kemptville (except through Spencerville), and from the Rideau River to the village of North Gower.

 On October 22, 1928, the pavement between Johnstown and Spencerville was completed and opened to traffic.

 Premier Howard Ferguson officially opened the completed highway on October 7, 1929, at a rail overpass south of Kemptville.
 After cutting a ribbon spanning the bridge, he dubbed the route the Prince of Wales Highway.

 Highway 16 New

 In 1966 the Eastern Ontario Highway Planning Study was published by the Department of Highways (DHO), the predecessor to today's Ministry of Transportation of Ontario (MTO), identifying the need for a controlled-access highway between Ottawa and Highway 401.

 Highway 16, which crosses the geologically subdued St. Lawrence Lowlands, was selected over Highway 15, which crosses the undulating Canadian Shield to the west, as the ideal route for the new link.

-To overcome the issue of abutting properties established along the Highway 16 corridor, the DHO began purchasing a new right of way between Highway 401 and Century Road by late 1967 and constructed a two lane bypass of the original alignment, avoiding all the built up areas that the original Highway 16 encountered.
-This route was designed to easily accommodate the eventual upgrade to a freeway when traffic volumes necessitated.
+To overcome the issue of abutting properties established along the Highway 16 corridor, the DHO began purchasing a new right-of-way between Highway 401 and Century Road by late 1967 and constructed a two lane bypass of the original alignment, avoiding all the built up areas that the original Highway 16 encountered.
+This route, dubbed "Highway 16 New", was designed to easily accommodate the eventual upgrade to a freeway when traffic volumes necessitated.

-Construction of the Super two, dubbed "Highway 16 New", took place between 1969 and 1983.
+Construction of the super two bypass took place between 1969 and 1983.
 The Spencerville Bypass opened by 1971, connecting with the old highway in the south near Crowder Road and in the north near Ventnor Road.

 By the end of 1973 the new highway was completed from immediately north of Highway 401 through Leeds and Grenville United Counties and into Ottawa–Carleton.
 This included a bypass around Kemptville and a new structure over the Rideau River.

 The new highway ended at Dilworth Road (Regional Road 13).

 For nearly a decade, no new construction took place.
 Then, during the summer of 1982, the MTO awarded a contract to begin constructing the route north from Dilworth Road towards Manotick, bypassing North Gower.
 Following the completion of this first contract, which extended the route as far north as Roger Stevens Drive (Regional Road 6) and included a structure over Stevens Creek, a second contract was awarded for the remaining distance north to Century Road (Regional Road 8).

 The project was completed in 1983, merging into the original route of Highway 16 northeast of the present Prince of Wales Drive overpass.